sigmorphon/2023glossingST/README.md

 ## System Description Paper

 Please prepare a 4-8 page paper describing your shared task submission.
 Please prepare your submission using the ACL 2023 Latex or Microsoft templates which can be found [here](https://2023.aclweb.org/calls/style_and_formatting/).
-You are welcome to include additional experiments in the paper.
+In addition to the official shared task results for your system, you are welcome to include additional experimental results in the paper.
 We also encourage error analysis and ablation studies which can increase the value of your contribution.

-Submssions will be reviewed by the shared task organizers.
+Submissions will be thoroughly reviewed.
 Note that there is no requirement for anonymity.
-We aim to accept all submissions and will provide coaching for preparation of the final camera-ready submssion if needed.
-Submit your description papers to [Softconf](https://softconf.com/acl2023/sigmorphon/) by May 22, 2023, AoE.
+We aim to accept all submissions and may provide coaching for writing of the final camera-ready submission if needed.

+Please submit your description papers to [Softconf](https://softconf.com/acl2023/sigmorphon/) by May 22, 2023, AoE.

 ## Organizers